joshbegley/nyt-latest/README.md

 **Russia Sentences U.S. Soldier to 4 Years in Prison**\
 `Staff Sgt.
-Gordon Black was accused of making deaths threats against, and stealing money from, a woman with whom he was romantically involved.`\
+Gordon Black was accused of making death threats against, and stealing money from, a woman with whom he was romantically involved.`\
 https://nytimes.com/2024/06/19/world/europe/russia-us-soldier-gordon-black.html

 **New Mexico Battles ‘Devastating’ Wildfires as Weather Complicates the Fight**\